matteospanio/matteospanio/README.md

 <br />

-I'm Matteo, a Data Science student at Ca' Foscari University.
+I'm Matteo, Ph.D. at University of Padua.
 I'm a linux lover and I really like python scripting.
 I also have a conservatory diploma in clarinet 🎶.

 I'm comfortable with: